 Reuse a Vintage Pie Tin

-This darling centerpiece from Dagmar's Home utilizes a vintage pie tin as the setting for a wintry wonderland diorama.
-You can find discount miniatures at any craft store after Christmas - just add a little bit of fake snow.Continue to 10 of 19 below.
+This darling centerpiece from Dagmar's Home uses a vintage pie tin as the setting for a winter wonderland diorama.
+It's a great way to repurpose a pie tin that's too old or damaged to be used for baking anymore.
+Plus, you can find discount miniatures at most craft stores after the holidays.
+Then, just add a bit of fake snow.Continue to 10 of 19 below.

 10 of 19